sonocotta/st7789-orangepi-python/README.md

 * `Adafruit_GPIO` has been replaced with `OPi.GPIO` and `spidev` to closely align with our other software (IE: Orange Pi only)
 * Test fixtures have been added to keep this library stable

-Pimoroni invests time and resources forking and modifying this open source code, please support Pimoroni and open-source software by purchasing products from us, too!

-Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Modified from 'Modified from 'Adafruit Python ILI9341' written by Tony DiCola for Adafruit Industries.' written by Clement Skau.
+Modified from 'Adafruit Python ILI9341' written by Tony DiCola for Adafruit Industries.

 MIT license, all text above must be included in any redistribution